signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 ## Core server setup

-Using Martin Lang's StakePool Operator Scripts to manage cardano-node.
+We will be using Martin Lang's [ATADA](https://cardanoscan.io/pool/00000036d515e12e18cd3c88c74f09a67984c2c279a5296aa96efe89) StakePool Operator Scripts to manage our pool and interact with the blockchain.
 These scripts not only handle pool creation & operations.
-They can query the blockchain, handling many complex transactions with ease.
+They can be used with a hardware wallet, send ada, create NFT's and more.
+Unlike CNTools they do not hook into systemd and can be used in any directory under the users home folder.
+We already have gLiveView.sh and you can retreive the pools slot schedule [1.5 days before epoch boundary](https://github.com/asnakep/ScheduledBlocks) without CNCLI thanks to [SNAKE](https://cardanoscan.io/pool/342350284fd76ba9dbd7fd4ed579b2a2058d5ee558f8872b37817b28) pool!

 {% embed url="https://github.com/gitmachtl/scripts" %}